Siding Contractor in Denver, CO — Repair, Replacement & Storm Damage Restoration

 Fiber Cement Siding — James Hardie HardiePlank and LP SmartSide

 Fiber cement is the dominant premium siding replacement product in Denver's market for good reasons — it performs exceptionally well in the specific conditions Denver produces.
-James Hardie HardiePlank and LP SmartSide are the two primary fiber cement products we install on Denver replacement projects.

 Hail impact performance.
-Fiber cement does not crack, fracture, or dent from hail impact the way vinyl, aluminum, and even engineered wood do.
+Fiber cement does not crack, fracture, or dent from hail impact the way vinyl, aluminum, and engineered wood do.
 It is the most hail-resistant siding material in mainstream residential use.
 For Denver homeowners who have replaced siding twice after hail events, fiber cement's impact resistance is a material change in the replacement cycle economics.

 UV and color stability.
 James Hardie's ColorPlus Technology factory-finish applies multiple coats of 100% acrylic paint in a controlled factory environment — it significantly outperforms field-applied paint for adhesion, fade resistance, and chalk resistance at Denver's altitude.
 ColorPlus finishes carry a 15-year non-prorated finish warranty.
 LP SmartSide's factory-applied finish similarly outperforms field painting for long-term color stability in high-UV environments.

 Moisture and freeze-thaw performance.
-Fiber cement is dimensionally stable in moisture cycles — it doesn't absorb water, swell at panel ends, or experience the paint adhesion failure at butt joints that wood and engineered wood products develop over time in Colorado's climate.
+Fiber cement is dimensionally stable in moisture cycles — it does not absorb water, swell at panel ends, or experience the paint adhesion failure at butt joints that wood and engineered wood products develop over time in Colorado's climate.
 Freeze-thaw cycling that attacks wood-based siding at panel joints has no effect on fiber cement.

 James Hardie product lines available for Denver projects:

-• HardiePlank Lap Siding — the most common residential application, available in multiple exposure widths and textures
+- HardiePlank Lap Siding — the most common residential application, available in multiple exposure widths and textures

-• HardieShingle Siding — for shingle-style accent applications
+- HardieShingle Siding — for shingle-style accent applications

-• HardiePanel Vertical Siding — for modern, contemporary, and board-and-batten applications
+- HardiePanel Vertical Siding — for modern, contemporary, and board-and-batten applications

-• HardieTrim — factory-primed trim boards that integrate with the full Hardie system
+- HardieTrim — factory-primed trim boards that integrate with the full Hardie system

 Vinyl Siding — Denver Performance Considerations

 Vinyl is the most common siding material in Denver's mid-century and 1980s–90s housing stock, and it remains a cost-effective option for the right application.
-Understanding how vinyl performs in Denver's specific environment shapes both the repair and replacement decision.

 Aluminum Siding — Denver's Legacy Cladding Challenge

 Aluminum siding is the dominant legacy material in Denver's postwar housing stock — the majority of mid-century ranches and homes built through the early 1980s were sided with aluminum, and a significant portion of that material is still in service.
-Aluminum presents specific issues in Denver's storm environment.

 Hail denting.
 Aluminum siding dents from any hailstone that would cause visible damage to a standard vehicle.
-Unlike vinyl (which cracks) or fiber cement (which doesn't dent), aluminum's denting is permanent and irreversible — a dented panel cannot be repaired, only replaced.
+Unlike vinyl (which cracks) or fiber cement (which does not dent), aluminum's denting is permanent and irreversible — a dented panel cannot be repaired, only replaced.
 After a significant hail event, aluminum-sided homes typically show distributed denting across the windward elevations that is visually obvious and well-documented for insurance purposes.

 Oxidation and paint failure.
 Aluminum siding that has never been repainted oxidizes over decades and the factory finish chalks, fades, and loses adhesion.
-On homes where the aluminum siding has reached this stage, the question of repair vs. full replacement (with fiber cement or vinyl over-cladding) is worth a professional evaluation.
+On homes where the aluminum siding has reached this stage, the question of repair vs. full replacement with fiber cement or vinyl over-cladding is worth a professional evaluation.

-Engineered Wood Siding — LP SmartSide and Similar Products
+Engineered Wood Siding — LP SmartSide

 Performance in Denver's climate.
 LP SmartSide is treated with zinc borate and sealed with a factory-applied overlay that provides better moisture resistance than natural wood.
 However, it is not dimensionally inert in moisture cycles the way fiber cement is — panel ends and butt joints require careful caulking and maintenance to prevent moisture intrusion and swelling.
 In Denver's environment, end-grain moisture protection is critical because freeze-thaw cycling drives water into any unsealed end-grain exposure.